Making Sense Out of the Verbiage Surrounding Missions in an Age of Competing Information Marvin J. Newell, 2012

 1) The Unengaged: Defined and Described

 The initial phase of making disciples must focus on engaging the unengaged.
 "Unengaged" means that no one church, no one mission agency, no one person or group of persons have yet taken responsibility to tell a people group of our great God and Savior, Jesus Christ.
-There presently exist about 600 unengaged people groups of over 50,000 in population at the very heart of the unfinished Great Commission task.(www.finishingthetask.com) Some, like the International Mission Board of the Southern Baptist, put the total number of unengaged groups at 1,951.
+There presently exist several hundred unengaged people groups at the very heart of the unfinished Great Commission task.(www.finishingthetask.com) Some, like the International Mission Board of the Southern Baptist, put the total number of unengaged groups at over 3,000.
 These represent thousands upon thousands of unengaged localities and communities.

 This term was developed to designate people groups that do not have any active church planting movement occurring within them.
 According to the IMB Global Research Office: A people group is engaged when a church planting strategy, consistent with Evangelical faith and practice, is under implementation.
 In this respect, a people group is not engaged when it has been merely adopted, is the object of focused prayer, or is part of an advocacy strategy. (http://public.imb.org/globalresearch/Pages/default.aspx)